 Oh yes, despite Sidemen Valley’s off-the-grid address, this charming neighbourhood is home to some of the most breathtaking resorts around.
 You won’t find any high-rise hotels or blaring beach clubs here, but what you will find is a humble collection of boutique destinations, consciously built using all-natural materials.

 Pair this with a handful of cultural excursions, some paddock-to-plate dining experiences and plenty of outdoorsy adventures, and you’ve got yourself the perfect Sidemen itinerary.
 Here’s our top picks on where to stay, eat and play in this peaceful East Bali ‘hood.

-SIDEMEN VALLEY GUIDE: Where to stay in Sidemen
+SIDEMEN VALLEY GUIDE: Where to stay

 1. Samanvaya Luxury Resort & Spa